retry51776/notes/psychology/nervous.md

 ## Human Brain
 > aka Neocortex; 4 lobs + Association Area + Insular cortex;
-> > Neocortex is latin "neo" means new and "cortext" means bark or rind.
-Aka new bark wraped around tree.
+> > Neocortex is latin "neo" means new and "cortex" means bark or rind.
+Aka new bark wrapped around tree.
 >
 > > Neocortex has 6 layers neurons.
-Layer 1(outter most) mostly dendrites of other layers, very few neorons.
+Layer 1(outer most) mostly dendrites of other layers, very few neurons.
 2-3 layers work together.

-> Common cortical circuit: `Because different cortex can adpat different functions, this indicates there is a common design neuron.`
+> Common cortical circuit: `Because different cortex can adapts different functions, this indicates there is a common design neuron.`
 - **Association Areas** `link memory to sensor or processor; key thing we develop in life`
   - correlation
   - learning